huseinzol05/Reinforcement-Learning-Agents/README.md

 1. Deep Learning
 2. Deep Evolution Strategies

-Games that will be developed,
+Games that will be developed:
 1. Flappy bird
 2. level 1 mario
 3. pong